 - Swift native API: Uses Swift's powerful language features to make the SDK usage easy and type-safe.

-- Fully open source implementation: You have access to the comple source code of the SDK here on GitHub.
+- Fully open-source implementation: You have access to the complete source code of the SDK here on GitHub.

-- Supports iOS 11+, Swift 5.2: We proudly support older versions of iOS, so your app can stay available to almost everyone.
+- Supports iOS 11+: We proudly support older versions of iOS, so your app can stay available to almost everyone.

-- iOS/Swift Chat Tutorial: Learn how to use the SDK by following our simple tutorial.
+- iOS/Swift Chat Tutorial: Learn how to use the SDK by following our simple tutorial with UIKit (or SwiftUI).

-- Register to get an API key for Stream Chat.
+- Register: Register to get an API key for Stream Chat.

-- Installation: Learn more about how to install the SDK using CocoaPods or SPM.
+- Installation: Learn more about how to install the SDK using CocoaPods, SPM or Carthage.

 - Demo app: This repo includes a fully functional demo app with example usage of the SDK.